Anurag-0fficial/Anurag-0fficial/README.md

 - 👋 Hi, I’m @Anurag-0fficial
-- 👀 I’m interested in programming and problem solving
+- 👀 I’m interested in Web Development and Embeded Programming
-- 🌱 I’m planning on learning rust
+- 🌱 I’m planning on learning rust for my future projects .
-- 💞️ I’m looking to collaborate on more development based projects
+- 💞️ I’m looking to collaborate on more development based projects and do more open source
-- 📫 How to reach me on anurag.official135@gmail.com
+- 📫 Feel free to reach me on anurag.official135@gmail.com

 <!---
 Anurag-0fficial/Anurag-0fficial is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.